 When my wife and I moved in together she began the slow, steady and important work of separation.
 For starters, both cats had to stay in the lower level of the house where I work because many of her students are allergic to cats and she couldn’t be sending tweenagers home with runny noses and itchy eyes every day.
 She began pleading with me to take a hard look at my inability to breathe without medication and the illogical nature of the situation and find good homes for both cats with folks who could allow them to be a more fully integrated (and not sequestered) part of the family.

 So, after a couple of months of scrutinizing candidates, Dexter found a home not too far away in a neighboring state with an elderly but energetic woman in need of a companion.
 Her daughter drove Dexter down with the entire family on a visit.
 After a few days, the vet was on the agenda.
-Upon conferring with the doctor, Grandma came running out to her waiting family and said: “all this time I thought I was sleeping with a man, but as it turns out – I’m a lesbian!”.
+Upon conferring with the doctor, Grandma came running out from the adult day care center to her waiting family and said: “all this time I thought I was sleeping with a man, but as it turns out – I’m a lesbian!”.
 Apparently – Dexter was indeed not a male cat, but an 8-year-old female – who henceforth would be known as Coco.

 I don’t even want to start with the fact that I never noticed “Coco’s” lack of boy parts.
 The part that troubles me most is that I intentionally treated this animal differently believing it was a male.
 My tomboy tendencies went full tilt in my engagement with this animal, whom I wrestled with, rough and tumbled with and definitely treated with more aggressive and masculine overtones.
 Whereas the female cat in my life was pampered, cuddled and treated in a far more delicate manner.